woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 9.1.0 - xxxx-xx-xx =
+* Fix - Don't update canceled order status to on-hold when a dispute is opened.
 * Tweak - Add the transaction limit information to the Afterpay/Clearpay method when listing payment methods.
 * Tweak - Add transaction threshold information to Affirm when listing payment methods.
 * Fix - Handles additional fields when checking out using ECE on the block checkout.